adamocon/react-diffuse/README.md

 ### How to use
 - Use the mouse to draw a pattern on the screen.
 The window is tiled with the simulation grid, so you will see the drawing appear multiple times.
 - Press space to start the simulation running!
-- While it is running, space is used to pause/play the simulation.
+- While it is running, press space to pause/play the simulation.
 - Extra seed can be drawn while the simulation is running, or paused.
+- Press the up/down arrows to increase/decrease the brush size.
+- Press 'm' or 'M' to enter mitosis mode (feed = 0.0367, kill = 0.0649).
+- Press 'c' or 'C' to enter coral mode (feed = 0.0545, kill = 0.062).

 Some tips:
-- Zooming in can produce pleasing results, I like to move around in the range 100 to 500% on Chrome.
+- Zoom in to change the aesthetic, I like to go anywhere from 100 through to 500% on Chrome.
 - Fullscreen = extra pretty.

 Enjoy! :)